Donghae-class corvette: Development

 Prior to the Donghae-class, the Republic of Korea Navy operated ex-US warships of similar role and size built during the World War II, which the ships were in imminent retirement condition in 1980.
 Meanwhile, the lead ship of Ulsan-class frigate was under construction; the new frigate project, being the priority of the ROKN, took up most of the budget.
 Therefore, the ROKN planned a small cost-efficient yet heavily armed patrol vessel that can support Ulsan-class by providing numeric advantage as low-end platform.

 Since the ROKN was heavily involved in anti-espionage missions and patrolling the maritime border, ship stability became the most important factor in designing the ship.
 From the ships operated by the ROKN, the Noryang-class PCEC (Patrol Craft Escort & Combatant) (ex-PCE-842-class) had the best size for the mission, and the Sinseong-class PCE (Patrol Craft Escort) (ex-Auk-class MSF), which had U-shape hull, showed the best ship stability at the patrol speed (5-8 knots).
 The hull design was contested by the ROKN officer Captain Eom Do-jae, the supervisor of the Ulsan-class frigate, for V-shape for better speed-length ratio.
 However, the V-shape required installation of fin stabilizers; the ROKN's distrust on the fin stabilizer from the experience of Baekgu-class PGM (Patrol Gunboat Motor) (modified Asheville-class) lead to continue with the U-shape design.

 The ship was originally planned for 25 kn using combined diesel and diesel (CODAD) system.
 However, the requirement was increased to 30 kn after combined diesel or gas (CODOG) was considered.
 General Electric LM2500 was chosen over Rolls-Royce Marine Spey for higher power to achieve speed requirement despite Rolls-Royce type engine was proven for its survivability by HMS Sheffield during the Falkland War.

-During sea trial, ROKS Donghae experienced singing on its propellers at 110 to 140 rpm, which was critical in performing anti-submarine warfare.
+During sea trial, ROKS Donghae experienced cavitation on its propellers at 110 to 140 rpm, which was critical in performing anti-submarine warfare.
 ROKS Donghae applied changes on the propellers along with three sister ships on construction in other shipyards.

 After constructing four Donghae-class, the hull shape dispute sparked again for the next production.
 As a result, change to V-shape hull also changed the ship class to the Pohang-class for Batch II and further productions.